 Raise standards within the Club, leading to both better results and higher morale, in order to: reduce the drop-out rate, increase membership, reduce wastage, increase asset utilisation and provide better value for money from the Amalgamated Clubs fund.

 The Boat House Manager is a practical source of continuity from year to year.
 The Boat House Manager and the Captains need to work closely together to ensure the smooth running of the club and the Boat House Manager’s experience and advice is an invaluable resource for the Captains each year.
 It is worth noting that part of the role of the Boat House Manager is to relieve the administrative and coaching burden on student members.
-With a club as large as the Boat Club this is often a major issue.
+With a club as large as the Boat Club this is often a major issue, and other college boat clubs often rely on large amounts of student coaching.
 It is important that such positions should not interfere with a student’s academic performance.

 Although coaching is part of the Boathouse manager’s role, additional coaching is required as rowing occurs outside the normal working hours that the Manager is employed.
 This is unavoidable due to the nature of the club.
 The amount of coaching the Manager is able to provide is further limited by her other roles.